Archaic period (North America)

 In the classification of the archaeological cultures of North America, the Archaic period in North America, taken to last from around 8000 to 1000 BC in the sequence of North American pre-Columbian cultural stages, is a period defined by the archaic stage of cultural development.
 The Archaic stage is characterized by subsistence economies supported through the exploitation of nuts, seeds, and shellfish.
 As its ending is defined by the adoption of sedentary farming, this date can vary significantly across the Americas.

-The rest of the Americas also have an Archaic Period.
+The term "Archaic Period" is also as a timespan label elsewhere in the Americas, with different timespans than the North American Archaic.

 Classifications

 This classification system was first proposed by Gordon Willey and Philip Phillips in the widely accepted 1958 book Method and Theory in American Archaeology.

 In the organization of the system, the Archaic period followed the Lithic stage and is superseded by the Formative stage.